 I looked at a few messages and texts from some friends and loved ones who shared how in desperate need they were for someone to talk to in sharing their doubts and troubles.
 I don't judge them because I have as well had a few moments where I felt I needed to reach out… Continue reading I Am Here & I Never Left!

-I can feel it coming on when my mind and body is depleted from the balancing act of all the roles that I carry.
-I can be a bit out of sorts on the days my husband has an unexpected sickle cell crisis in being emitted to the hospital, and I have to… Continue reading 10 Tips For Taking A Mental Health Break For Moms
+I can feel it coming on when my mind and body are depleted from the balancing act of all the roles that I carry.
+I can be a bit out of sorts on the days my husband has an unexpected sickle cell crisis in being admitted the hospital, and I have to navigate the arrangements… Continue reading 10 Tips For Taking A Mental Health Break For Moms

 Motherhood has taught me a lot about grace and forgiveness.
 I take this journey day by day, and I've had my share of mistakes in parenting.
 My children have had their share of mistakes from spills, interactions with their siblings, and don't get me started with what my twin toddlers have done with crayons… Continue reading Breaking Through Bitterness